• Skip to primary navigation

 The club also hosts school visits to the river as part of the wider educational curriculum and we also provide volunteer instructors to assist Norfolk Rivers Trust with their children and young people’s introduction to fishing (Fishing 4 Schools).
 The RGFA Management Committee has a stated aim to recruit younger members into the club; in order to benefit both it and the wider angling community.

-In March of each year the club holds its AGM in Wiveton Village Hall.
+Annually the club holds its AGM in Wiveton Village Hall.
 All members are invited to attend and to contribute items for discussion and consideration.